Highworth Camera Club was formed in 1982, with the aim of promoting and encouraging photography in all its forms in the town and surrounding area.

 The club enjoys the support of many local businesses in the form of sponsorship for its various competitions.
 An annual exhibition is held in the Autumn.

-Members are usually kept in touch by email.
+Members are usually kept in touch by email as well as the Facebook Page.